How to Use Contentful with Astro: Complete Guide

 });

 This setup automatically switches between the preview API during development and the delivery API in production.
+In the official Astro guide's words, in development mode your content is fetched from the Contentful preview API, and at build time it is fetched from the delivery API.

 Basic Usage